alexandergall/bf-sde-nixpkgs/README.md

 exactly this means) called `pkgs` containing a separate derivation for each of these components.
-They are built automatically when the default derivation is built (or any other derivation which depends on them), but they can also be built explicitely if desired (though this should not be necessary for normal use).
+They are built automatically when the default derivation is built (or any other derivation which depends on them), but they can also be built explicitly if desired (though this should not be necessary for normal use).
 In that case, they can either be built all at once with